 I recommend getting a soil moisture gauge to help make watering a snap.
 See the section above to learn how to keep your houseplant perfectly watered.

 Many of these common houseplant problems could also be caused by pests like spider mites, so be sure to inspect the plant for signs of infestation.
-See the section above about dealing with houseplant bugs for more details.

 Tropical plants are awesome, and it’s fun to collect them (I know I have quite the collection myself!).
 They’re definitely some of the best indoor potted plants to grow, and who doesn’t love to add a little bit of the tropics into their home with some exotic houseplants?